Virus surge fears, UK leader's quarantine, mar 'Freedom Day'

 The end of restrictions in England is a critical moment in Britain’s handling of the pandemic, which has killed more than 128,000 people nationwide, the highest death toll in Europe after Russia.
 Other parts of the U.K. — Scotland, Wales and Northern Ireland — are taking slightly more cautious steps out of lockdown and keeping mask requirements for now.

-At the Egg nightclub in London, clubber Alex Clark acknowledged feeling “a bit of apprehension and uncertainty.”
+At London's Egg nightclub, clubber Alex Clark acknowledged feeling “a bit of apprehension and uncertainty.”

 Fellow clubgoer Kevin Ally felt no such qualms.